-The PCB traces for D/ST pins should be as wide as possible, in order to improve thermal release capability.

-In applications having a power supply specified such that D/ST pin has large transient surge voltages, a clamp snubber circuit of a capacitor-resistor-diode (CRD) combination should be added on the primary winding P, or a damper snubber circuit of a capacitor (C) or a resistor-capacitor (RC) combination should be added between the D/ST pin and the S/OCP pin.
+- The following drawings show circuits enabled and disabled the Brown-In/Brown-Out Function. - The PCB traces of the D/ST pins should be as wide as possible, in order to enhance thermal dissipation. - In applications having a power supply specified such that the D/ST pins have large transient surge voltages, a clamp snubber circuit of a capacitor-resistor-diode (CRD) combination should be added on the primary winding P, or a damper snubber circuit of a capacitor (C) or a resistor-capacitor (RC) combination should be added between the D/ST pin and the S/OCP pin.

-TC\STR6A100xV\2\R1
+TC\STR6A100xZ\2\R1